OEHS banner

 • Incorporate moving and stretching into your day

-• Taking frequent (every 30 – 60 minutes), short breaks (1-5 minutes) will increase circulation and reduce the likelihood of developing muscular skeletal disorders.
+• Taking frequent (every 30 – 60 minutes), short breaks (1-5 minutes) will increase circulation and reduce the likelihood of developing musculoskeletal disorders.

 Chair